❤️ Fitness & HealthFree · No signup

 How It Works

-Mifflin-St Jeor (recommended, most accurate for general population): Men: BMR = (10 x weight kg) + (6.25 x height cm) - (5 x age) + 5.
-Women: BMR = (10 x weight kg) + (6.25 x height cm) - (5 x age) - 161.
-Example: 35-year-old woman, 65 kg, 163 cm.
-BMR = (650) + (1018.75) - (175) - 161 = 1,332.75 calories/day at rest.
-Harris-Benedict (original 1919, revised 1984 — widely used but less accurate for overweight individuals): Men: 88.362 + (13.397 x kg) + (4.799 x cm) - (5.677 x age).
-Women: 447.593 + (9.247 x kg) + (3.098 x cm) - (4.330 x age).
-Katch-McArdle (most accurate for lean individuals if body fat % is known): BMR = 370 + (21.6 x Lean Body Mass in kg).
-Since this woman's BMR is 1,333 calories, she burns that amount simply existing — before any movement, exercise, or digestion.
-Everything above that is attributable to activity.
+The Mifflin-St Jeor equation is recommended as the most accurate for the general population.
+Men: BMR = (10 x weight kg) + (6.25 x height cm) minus (5 x age) + 5.
+Women: BMR = (10 x weight kg) + (6.25 x height cm) minus (5 x age) minus 161.
+Example: a 35-year-old woman weighing 65 kg at 163 cm.
+BMR = 650 + 1018.75 minus 175 minus 161 = 1,332.75 calories per day at rest.
+The Harris-Benedict equation (original 1919, revised 1984) is also widely used but less accurate for overweight individuals.
+Men: 88.362 + (13.397 x kg) + (4.799 x cm) minus (5.677 x age).
+Women: 447.593 + (9.247 x kg) + (3.098 x cm) minus (4.330 x age).
+The Katch-McArdle formula is the most accurate for lean individuals when body fat percentage is known: BMR = 370 + (21.6 x Lean Body Mass in kg).
+For this example woman with a BMR of 1,333 calories, she burns that amount simply existing before any movement, exercise, or digestion.
+Everything above BMR is attributable to physical activity, the thermic effect of food, and exercise.
+Clinical measurement of true BMR uses indirect calorimetry — measuring oxygen consumed and carbon dioxide produced over a resting period in a controlled environment.
+Calculator formulas estimate BMR with plus or minus 10 percent accuracy for most individuals.

 Tips & Best Practices